Here are some interesting facts about Kenya for kids which were chosen and researched by kids especially for kids.

 Kenya borders five countries: Ethiopia, Somalia, Tanzania, Uganda and South Sudan (clockwise).
 The longest border is shared with Ethiopia over 867km/ 539 miles.

-The country is slightly smaller in size than the state of Texas/ USA and slightly bigger than France in Europe.
+Country size comparison: Kenya is slightly smaller in size than the state of Texas/ USA or five times the size of the state of Ohio/ USA.
+Kenya is also slightly larger than France in Europe.
 A flight from London/ England takes 8 hours and from New York/ USA it takes 14 hours to get to Nairobi/Kenya.

-Kenya's name comes from Mount Kenya but the word originates probably from the Kikuyu and Kamba languages meaning 'God's resting place'
+Kenya's name comes from Mount Kenya and the word originates probably from the Kikuyu and Kamba languages meaning 'God's resting place'

 Mount Kenya - image by David Patek